Ayo-Osota/edge-webpage/README.md

-# 🔐 Securicore Login System
+# 🎨 Securicore EDC Webpage

 A simple one-page responsive landing page built with Vite and Tailwind CSS (CDN), showcasing the EDC design based on provided assets.
 Designed for the Securicore Junior Frontend Developer Assessment.